dmackerman/atom-soda-light-ui/README.md

 ![light](http://dl.dropbox.com/u/68704/Screenshots/24co.png)

-As seen with the [Base 16 Tomorrow Night color scheme](https://github.com/atom/base16-tomorrow-dark-theme) (included with Atom).

 :rotating_light: Not a 100% port just yet.
 Still a WIP.

 Can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the